BryanHogan/bryanhogan/src/pages/portfolio.md

 layout: ../layouts/SimpleMdLayout.astro
 title: Portfolio - Bryan Hogan
 description: Bryan Hogan's portfolio.
 Code & Context B.Sc. graduate.
 Combining development, design and entrepreneurship.
 Experienced in marketing, design and web development.
-overline: Portfolio
+heading: Portfolio
-heading: Bryan Hogan's Portfolio
+headingDetail: Work and experience by Bryan Hogan
 ---

 I'm Bryan Hogan, a developer and designer.
 Majored in a combination of technology, design, and business.
 Now taking digital experiences from 0 to 1.